 What are chia seeds?

-- Chia is actually a flowering plant, grown commercially, which is in the mint family.
+Chia is actually a flowering plant, grown commercially, which is in the mint family.
 (Imagine that!)
-It is native to Mexico and Guatamala.
+It is native to Mexico and Guatemala.

 - Assist in controlling blood sugar.
 Important for diabetics and dieters, blood sugar regulation can be tricky.
 Since chia seeds slow the conversion of carbs into simple sugars, they help to regulate blood sugar levels in the body.